MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-ce-app-container.md

 The primary change is in the selection of the correct BSP and additional considerations for the CE image.
 This guide assumes you are already familiar with the process to build a Windows CE system image, but it is worth looking more deeply at the changed section.

-The following sections refer to the steps above where additional information or changes exist.
-As not every step changes or some steps have multiple options the title will refer you back to where you are in the process.
+The following step refers to Step 2 above.
+It is the only part of the previous OS Design project process that is changed when using the CE App Container.

 ## Step 2 - Platform Builder BSP Selection